 When the District Licensing Committee receives your objection, they will:

 - Send a copy of the objection to the applicant.

-Complain about an existing licensed premises
+Complaint about an existing licensed premises.

 To make a complaint about an existing licensed premise or the terms of a licence, please contact us on 06 370 6300 and provide specific details regarding your concerns.